MazBot Logo MazBot Docs

 1. Pull Activity: Call `GET /chat-rooms` periodically.

-2. Scan Timestamps: Compare the returned room updated_at timestamp against your local stored variables.
+2. Scan Timestamps: Compare the returned last_conversation_at timestamp against your local stored variables.

-3. Fetch Room Logs: If a room's timestamp indicates new traffic, trigger `GET /message/{chat_room_id}` to retrieve its full transcript.
+3. Fetch Room Logs: If a room's timestamp indicates new traffic, trigger GET /message/{contact_id} to retrieve its full transcript.

 4. Deduplicate & Write: Verify incoming values against your database by performing unique indices matches on the message id parameter to filter out redundant records before writing.